 Spark Infrastructure is committed to high standards of ethics and conduct on the part of its directors and employees.
 Spark Infrastructure has established a Code of Conduct that applies to directors, employees and contractors.
 The Code clearly outlines the responsibilities of people working for the Group and includes matters such as, people and safety, environment and the community.
 The Code provides clear direction as to how to report a concern and outlines the consequences of breaching the Code.
-The Code of Conduct can be found on the Spark Infrastructure website.
+The Code of Conduct can be found on the Spark Infrastructure website at http://sparkinfrastructure.com/about/governance.